Personal Care Services

 The checklist process should works as follows:

-To help a student or family apply for Medicaid in Michigan, call your local Department of Human Services Office.
+To help a student or family apply for Medicaid in Michigan, call your local Department of Health and Human Services Office.